Cvaniak/Consistent/README.md

 ## Newest update

+After refactor and first test case I will probably continue with this approach.
+Now it is time to create tests for other files.

+## 08.04.2024

 After many hours I decided to check how `linting` tools manage tests.
 This won't only be helpful in `PoC` but especially in final solution, where the tests will be crucial.